Host Compatibility Matrix¶

 Runtime capabilities reported by ll-doctor for each host runner.

-| Capability | Claude Code | OpenCode | Codex CLI |
+| Capability | Claude Code | OpenCode | Codex CLI | Gemini CLI | omp |

-| Streaming | ✓ | ✓ | ✓ |
+| Streaming | ✓ | ✓ | ✓ | ✓ (--output-format stream-json)[^gemini] |

-| Permission skip | ✓ | ✗ | ✗ |
+| Permission skip | ✓ | ✗ | ✗[^runnercap] | ✓ (--approval-mode=yolo)[^gemini] |

-| Agent selection | ✓ | ✗ | partial (prompt injection)[^agent] |
+| Agent selection | ✓ | ✗ | partial (subagents)[^agent] | ✗ — skills activate implicitly; no --agent flag[^gemini] |

-| Tool allowlist | ✓ | ✗ | ✗ |
+| Tool allowlist | ✓ | ✗ | ✗[^runnercap] | ✗ — Policy Engine (TOML); not a simple flag[^gemini] | ✓ (--tools <comma-list>)[^omp] |

 json_schema |

-✗ | ✗ | partial (file-mediated)[^schema] |
+✗ | ✗ | partial (file-mediated)[^schema] | ✗[^gemini] | ✗[^omp] |

 [^schema]: CodexRunner.build_blocking_json serializes the schema dict to a temp file and passes --output-schema <path> to Codex (ENH-1530).
 The temp file path is returned in HostInvocation.cleanup_paths; callers must call p.unlink(missing_ok=True) for each path after the subprocess completes.
 ClaudeCodeRunner has no schema flag and silently drops json_schema.

-**Programmatic prompt-injection workaround (ENH-1533)**: For ll's
+**Root-session persona via prompt-injection (ENH-1533)**: For ll's

 orchestration layer (`ll-auto`, `ll-parallel`, `ll-loop`),

-`CodexRunner.build_streaming(agent=…)` reads
+`CodexRunner.build_streaming(agent=…)` reads `.codex/agents/<name>.toml`,

-`.codex/agents/<name>.toml`, extracts `developer_instructions`, and
+extracts `developer_instructions`, and prepends

-prepends `[Persona: <name>]\n<instructions>\n\n---\n\n` to the prompt
+`[Persona: <name>]\n<instructions>\n\n---\n\n` to the prompt payload —

-plus a stderr notice that names the dropped agent and points users at
+`CapabilityNotSupported` plus a stderr notice pointing at

-`describe_capabilities()` reports `agent_select.status == "partial"`.
+`agent_select.status == "partial"`.

 Orchestration CLI¶

-The orchestration tools (ll-auto, ll-parallel, ll-action, ll-loop,
+The orchestration tools (ll-auto, ll-parallel, ll-sprint, ll-action, ll-loop,

 FSM evaluators, FSM handoff) route every host CLI invocation through